-I am a registered and accredited member of the BACP and run my own private practice for adults and young people.
+I am a registered and accredited member of the BACP and run my own private practice for individuals and couples.

 During my counselling career I have worked for “START” (Survivors Trauma and Abuse Recovery Trust) providing sessions for people who had suffered trauma and childhood sexual abuse.
 I have worked for the mental health charity, Mind, counselling people suffering with various mental health issues and with the drugs service, Inclusion, supporting people in recovery.